 David holds a Bachelor of Science degree, summa cum laude, from the University of Manchester, England, is an Associate of the Manchester College of Science and Technology, a past member of the British Institute of Architectural Technicians, and a past Signature Member of the Colorado Watercolor Society.

-Cuin's watercolors have appeared in Artist's Magazine and in the North Light book Artistic Touch 5, a compendium of American art.
-In 2013, he authored "Take Control of Color – Creating Drama & Impact in Arts & Crafts," a book aimed at helping those who are creative in any medium to understand and use color in their work to greater effect.
+Cuin's award-winning watercolors have appeared in Artist's Magazine, in the North Light book "Artistic Touch 5," and in local and Colorado State juried shows.
+In 2013, he authored and produced "Take Control of Color: Creating Drama & Impact in Arts & Crafts," a sold-out book aimed at helping those who are creative in any medium to understand and use color in their work to greater effect.

 David has attended workshops with international watercolor luminaries like David Taylor, Joseph Zbukvic, Tom Lynch, Tony Couch, Cheng-Khee Chee and Thomas Schaller.
 He has exhibited his popular watercolors in New Jersey and Colorado and has work in private collections in the USA and Britain.
 Cuin is a Past President of the Evergreen Artists' Association (EAA) and has also served on the Boards of various local art organizations including the Art Center Advisory Board and Center for the Arts in Evergreen (CAE), being instrumental in its inception.
 For twenty years, Cuin has taught watercolor classes and workshops for the EAA, the Evergreen Parks & Recreation Dept., CAE, the Foothills Art Center, Golden, privately, and in the UK.
 David founded Evergreen's Open Studio Tour.